SiddheshDalvi07/myportfolio/README.md

-Sure!
-Here's a simplified version of the README file focusing on projects using HTML, CSS, and JavaScript.

----

 # Portfolio

 Welcome to my portfolio!
 This repository contains various projects that showcase my skills and experience in web development using HTML, CSS, and JavaScript.
 Each project includes a brief description, the technologies used, and instructions on how to view it.